mliew21396/remote-work-u2/week-6/README.md

 ## Fetch the curriculum changes!

 It's time to fetch the new curriculum from Devbootcamp/phase-0-unit-2.
-Use [these instructions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md) and modify them to use phase-0-unit-2 (instead of phase-0-unit-1).
-Use the "command line" instructions!
+Use [these instructions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md) and modify them to use phase-0-unit-2.

 ## Completing the challenges

 Open your local version of the directory in Sublime.
-Make your changes and commit/push as you complete challenges.
+Make your changes and commit and push as you complete challenges.
 Try using the command line as much as possible to navigate between directories and run files.

 Make sure to include specific commit messages and push your changes each time you complete a challenge.